On vector bundle manifolds with spherically symmetric metrics: Introduction

 In the search of real exceptional geometries, R. Bryant and S. Salamon have discovered complete $\gdois$ holonomy metrics on the total space of $E=\Lambda^2_-T^*M\lrr M$ where $M=S^4$ or $\C\Proj^2$.
 They used the natural decomposition of the tangent bundle of $E$ and two weight functions carefully chosen.

-In general, on any vector bundle $\pi:E\lrr M$ over a Riemannian manifold $M$, endowed with a Riemannian metric structure, that is, a smooth section $g_{_E}$ of $S^2E^*$ non-degenerate and positive definite, and endowed with a compatible connection ${D}^{^E}$, one can equip the total space of $E$ with a Riemannian metric in the usual fashion.
-One may see this idea in general in few but varied contexts.
-For instance we refer the reader to \cite{BeleWei,BenLoubWood1,MurWals,Tapp} for some pertinent aspects of such geometries.
-However, to the best of our knowledge, no theory is written when one considers metrics with weights.
+Now, on any vector bundle $\pi:E\lrr M$ over a Riemannian manifold $M$, endowed with a Riemannian metric structure, that is, a smooth section $g_{_E}$ of $S^2E^*$ non-degenerate and positive definite, and endowed with a compatible connection ${D}^{^E}$, one can equip the total space of $E$ with a Riemannian metric in the usual fashion.
+One may see this idea in general in few but varied contexts, of which the three themes above are example.
+Also we may refer the reader to \cite{BeleWei,BenLoubWood1,MurWals,Tapp} for pertinent aspects of such geometries, different from those addressed here.
+To the best of our knowledge, a theory considering metrics with weights is lacking in the literature.

-In this article we propose a general and most natural construction of Riemannian metrics $\mg_{_{M,E}}$ on the total space of $E\lrr M$ with weights smoothly depending on the fibre squared norm.
-Our techniques have developed from other studies on fibre bundles, which in turn stem from the methods in \cite{Obri}.
-We shall be able to write $TE\simeq\pi^*TM\oplus{\pi^\star}E$, so we remark that we need throughout to distinguish the vertical lifts from the horizontal, and also to be permanently aware of the two pull-back structures $\pi^*TM$ and ${\pi^\star}E$, both being nothing else but the common pull-back by $\pi$.
+In this article we study a subcase which is both general and most natural.
+Namely, the construction of Riemannian metrics $\mg_{_{M,E}}$ on the total space of $E\lrr M$ with the weights smoothly depending on the fibre squared norm.
+Our techniques have developed from our previous studies on fibre bundles, which in turn stem from the methods in \cite{Obri}.
+We shall be able to write $TE\simeq\pi^*TM\oplus{\pi^\star}E$, so we remark that throughout we need to distinguish the vertical lifts from the horizontal, and also to be permanently aware of the two pull-back structures $\pi^*TM$ and ${\pi^\star}E$, both being nothing else but the common pull-back by $\pi$.

 In the second chapter we give several results on the curvature of the metric $\mg_{_{M,E}}$ with weights.
-In particular a computation which helps on the study of the global holonomy of the Riemannian manifold $E$ without actually determining it.
-Yet, how far are we still from knowing the global holonomy is the question that remains.
+In particular a computation which helps on the search for the global holonomy of the Riemannian manifold $E$ without actually determining it.
+Yet, how far are we still from knowing the global holonomy is a question that remains.
 Among our curvature results we give a criteria for Einsten metrics.